Why email segmentation matters + 5 ways to get started

 With your email marketing platform, you can create an infinite number of segments relating to specific content, products, promotions and locations.
 From there, you can give everyone in your audience the most salient message that will inspire them to act – giving you more meaningful results and a more engaged, loyal audience.

-The most powerful benefits of email segmentation
+The most powerful benefits of email list segmentation

-- Increase conversions: Once recipients have clicked through to your website, they’re more likely to take the intended action stated in your email, like downloading the eBook you told them about or renewing their subscription.
+• Increase conversions: Once recipients have clicked through to your website, they’re more likely to take the intended action stated in your email, like downloading the eBook you told them about or renewing their subscription.

-- Decrease unsubscribes and complaints: Segmentation lowers the odds that people receive irrelevant emails from your brand, making it less likely that they’ll leave your list.
+• Decrease unsubscribes and complaints: Segmentation lowers the odds that people receive irrelevant emails from your brand, making it less likely that they’ll leave your list.

-5 ways to easily segment your audience
+5 strategies to easily segment your audience

 Chances are, you’re already using segmentation in your email strategy, but not to the fullest extent.
 Below are some of the best ways to segment your email audience – and some techniques to make the most of each one.